Skip to main content

 "The Meridian model is focused only at channel-level."
 Source

 No data connectors.
+As Meridian is not designed to be an end-to-end MMM platform, some features that are available in many MMM SaaS platforms are not available.
+One example of this is the lack of data connectors.
 Getting the data together for modeling can be a huge undertaking if done manually.
 In larger MMM projects, time can be spent on data gathering than on the modeling.
 With Meridian, the user is responsible for orchestrating the data gathering.
 When setting up Meridian, our recommendation is to use data connector companies, such as Supermetrics, for the effort, as they also enable automated data updates in the future.

 No data processing tools.
 After the dataset for MMM has been collected, the next big hurdle is to process the data to be ready for MMM.
 Raw data coming from ad platforms and sales systems is rarely usable as such if one wants to get the maximum benefit from the data.
 Data processing includes for example setting up media and sales data hierarchies, campaign mapping, data transformations, and enriching the data.
-For example, getting campaign-level MMM results in requires advanced data processing.
-Based on the documentation, Meridian does not offer comprehensive tools for data processing.
+For example, getting campaign-level MMM results requires advanced data processing.

 Did this answer your question?